Steema/TeeChartJS/MIGRATION.md

 ### Dropped Legacy Browsers:

-IE8 and earlier are no longer supported.
+Firefox 3.5, IE8 and earlier are no longer supported.

 ### Only one import statement